-As a healthcare scientist (also known as a clinical scientist) working in genomics, you'll examine patient samples to identify genetic and genomic abnormalities, which may cause inherited or acquired (non-inherited) diseases.
+As a healthcare scientist working in genomics, you'll examine patient samples to identify genetic and genomic abnormalities, which may cause inherited or acquired (non-inherited) diseases

-You will work closely with other healthcare professionals such as clinicians to provide advice to patients about diagnosis and treatment, as well as help predict whether other family members or future generations are at risk from the abnormality.
+You'll work closely with other healthcare professionals, such as clinicians, to provide advice to patients about diagnosis and treatment, and help predict whether other family members or future generations are at risk from the abnormality.